HomeOutdoor Living BlogDeck Board Thickness: What to Know & How to Choose

 Protected by a Lifetime Limited Product Warranty

 TimberTech Advanced PVC MAX boards are an appealing non-wood decking option.
-They can span the widest joist spacing (more on this below) and are often used for boardwalks or docks.
+They can span the wider joist spacing (more on this below) and are often used for boardwalks or docks.

 2.)
 Deck Board Thickness by Joist Spacing

-Deck joist spacing plays a big role in determining what size boards for deck floor projects you need.
-If you’re installing TimberTech Advanced PVC decking and your project features spacing that’s greater than the conventional 16” between the center of your deck joists, you’ll need to opt for thicker deck boards.
+Deck joist spacing plays a big role in determining what material type and associated board thickness you need for your project.
+If you’re installing TimberTech Composite Decking and your project features spacing that’s greater than the conventional 16″ between the center of your deck joists, you’ll need to opt for thicker deck boards, like Advanced PVC MAX boards which can span up to 24″ between the center of your deck joists.

-Thicker deck boards allow for more space between your deck joists — which means you’ll likely need fewer joists for your build.
-Fewer joists can mean less labor and lower upfront material costs.
+Thicker and/or more rigid deck boards may allow for more space between your deck joists — which means you’ll likely need fewer joists for your build.

 Deck Board Thickness Spacing for Deck Joists